darshjoshi/cit380-cnn/README.md

 - **Visualization of Results:** Comparing true vs. predicted classes, generating a classification report, and plotting performance graphs.

 By following this document, you should have a thorough understanding of each part of the code and how the overall pipeline is constructed for training a CNN on CIFAR-10.

----

-You can now save this document as a Markdown file and distribute it with your project to provide detailed insight into the code and workflow implemented in your notebook.